naninovel/docs/docs/guide/google-drive-integration.md

 * characters and backgrounds (sprite implementation only)
 * BGM, SFX and voice

-In order to be able to choose Google Drive as the resource provider you have to first install [UnityGoogleDrive](https://github.com/Elringus/UnityGoogleDrive) (by referencing the GitHub repository in `Packages/manifest.json`).
+In order to be able to choose Google Drive as the resource provider you have to first install [UnityGoogleDrive](https://github.com/Elringus/UnityGoogleDrive).
 Consult the GitHub project readme for installation and setup instructions.

 When UnityGoogleDrive package is installed and configured, set `Google Drive Root Path` (folder in the root of your drive where you'll store the resource files) in the provider configuration and select the `Google Drive` provider for target resource type in the configuration manager accessible via `Naninovel -> Configuration` context menu.